It Worked!

 Try the Free Demo, which will merge 10 at a time.
 You can merge both Customers and Vendors.

-A product to merge Items is available as well.
-Email me if you need it.
+A version to merge Items is available as well.

 You are a GENIUS!!
 Thank you for coming up with that script.
 I have successfully merged all my customers so I can now import new orders into QB.
 This has been a tremendous help.